Bridging GANs and Bayesian Neural Networks via Partial Stochasticity: A Practical Proxy for the Likelihood

 \subsection{Understanding Overfitting in \gans}

-The connection between \gans and partially stochastic networks suggests that there are many possible architectures that can perfectly match a given $\pi(\mbx)$.
-In the case of finite data, this poses a challenge, because too much flexibility can lead to overfitting.
-The fact that \gans optimize the marginal likelihood in itself is not enough to control the model complexity.
-This is similar to the case of any statistical model where one has enough flexibility to modify location and scale of the prior distribution through the optimization of the marginal likelihood; the best solution is the one making the prior collapse to a Dirac's delta centered at the maximum likelihood solution, effectively negating the effects of a Bayesian treatment.

-We illustrate these insights on a simple generative modeling problem, where the dataset contains $N = 2\,000$ input vectors drawn from zero-mean and unit-variance Gaussian distribution with $D=2$.
+We illustrate the issue of overfitting in \gans on a simple generative modeling problem, where the dataset contains $N = 2\,000$ input vectors drawn from a zero-mean and unit-variance Gaussian distribution with $D=2$.
 We consider three possible latent dimensions $P = 1, 2, 10$ and three possible architectures for the generator: MLP0 indicates a \mlp with zero hidden layers (linear model), and MLP1 and MLP2 indicate \mlps with one and two hidden layers, respectively.
 The number of hidden units is set to $64$.
-We train \wgans using the divergence regularization of \citet{Wu18} with all possible combinations of latent dimensions and generator architectures.
+We train \mmdgans \citep{Dziugaite15} with all possible combinations of latent dimensions and generator architectures.
 For the discriminator, we adopt an \mlp with two hidden layers with $64$ hidden units.
+Each run is repeated five times.

-We report the result in \cref{fig:2d_gaussian}, where we denote by a solid red line the value of the objective obtained at the end of the optimization.
-In addition to this, we include a boxplot of the objective calculated by perturbing the solution with Gaussian noise with increasing standard deviation $\alpha$.
+In \cref{fig:2d_gaussian}, we report a boxplot of the value of the objective obtained at the end of the optimization and a boxplot of the top eigenvalue of the Hessian of the objective.
 When the latent dimensionality is too low ($P<D$), the model is unable to attain good solutions, as indicated by the high value of the objective at the end of optimization, regardless of how complex the generator is.
 When $P>D$, all configurations reach a good solution, indicating a close match between the generated and true distributions.
-However, complex models are characterized by sharp minima, and the objective rapidly degrades as we perturb the solution even so slightly.
-The model with the correct level of complexity (MLP0 with $P=2$) shows that the solution obtained is indeed characterized by a flat loss landscape at the optimum.
+However, complex models are characterized by sharp minima (large top eigenvalue).
+The model with the right level of complexity (MLP0 with $P=2$) shows that the solution obtained is indeed characterized by a flat loss landscape at the optimum.